Social Icons

 Directed by Dax Shephard

-The Box office bomb CHiPs is a movie thought will not be that bad, as I was expecting too much from a Dax Shephard written, directed and starring film.
-The movie has nothing good to right about and the events in the movie from the ridiculous back story of the characters to the over nagging desire of the movie to be more stupid than it already was, is sad to watch.
+The box office bomb CHiPs is a movie I thought wouldn’t be that bad, though I wasn’t expecting much from a film written, directed by, and starring Dax Shepard.
+The movie has nothing good to write about, and the events—from the ridiculous backstories of the characters to the over-the-top desire to be even dumber than it already is—are sad to watch.

-There was no much need for the movie to try and be dumber than what it has already packaged for the viewer to see, which is a useless bonding between two cops.
+There was no need for the movie to try and be dumber than what it already delivered, which is a pointless bonding story between two cops.

-Buddy Cop movies are supposed to be the thrill of two officers who are seeing things from different angles (Lethal Weapon and Rush Hour are the best example of that), but when you put together two of the most foolish cops in a buddy cop movie, don’t be surprised it will bomb.
+Buddy cop movies are supposed to thrive on the dynamic between two officers who see things from different angles (Lethal Weapon and Rush Hour are perfect examples).
+But when you pair two of the most foolish cops in a buddy cop movie, don’t be surprised when it bombs.

-We have Jon Baker (Dax Shephard), who was a former motor bike champion with numerous trophies and accidents with have resulted in huge amount of surgeries to keep him standing.
+First, there’s Jon Baker (Dax Shepard), a former motorbike champion with numerous trophies and accidents that have resulted in countless surgeries to keep him standing.
 Jon is a complete naïve moron.

-He decided to join the Cops because he ex-wife’s father used to be a cop and he hopes she will find him attractive because he is in a uniform.
+He decides to join the cops because his ex-wife’s father used to be a cop, and he hopes she’ll find him attractive in a uniform.

-All this does not play out well for him, when he is unable to do well in the pre-exam as the only thing he can do is ride a bike.
-He was assimilated into the CHP on probation.
+None of this works out well for him, as he struggles in the pre-exam—the only thing he’s good at is riding a bike.
+He’s eventually assimilated into the CHP on probation.

-On the other side of the rail we have an FBI agent (Michael Pena) who is undercover in the CHP to find out who in the CHP is committing robberies and is responsible for the death of a Helicopter co-pilot.
+On the other side, we have an FBI agent (Michael Peña) who’s undercover in the CHP to find out who within the department is committing robberies and is responsible for the death of a helicopter co-pilot.
 His undercover name is Frank Poncherello.

-You will expect Frank to be all soldier up and Jon to be the buffoon, but Frank is a sex addict and will hit on anything that walks.
-Add to that he is over the top annoying and not in a good way, in the stupid way.
+You’d expect Frank to be all serious and Jon to be the buffoon, but Frank is a sex addict who hits on anything that moves.
+Add to that, he’s over-the-top annoying—and not in a good way, but in a stupid way.

-Both are paired together with Frank working the case and Jon trying to do well so he can scale over the probation.
+The two are paired together, with Frank working the case and Jon trying to prove himself to get off probation.

-Everyone seems to be in a role not suitable for them no matter how much they tried to make it work, the lines in the movie and Frank’s personality were way too much for any movie.
+Everyone seems to be in a role that doesn’t suit them, no matter how hard they try to make it work.
+The lines in the movie and Frank’s personality were way too much for any film.

-I think the movie would have done well, if the Frank character was a known actor and his movie persona was changed to a more boy scout cop, like the other buddy cop movies do.
+I think the movie could have done better if the Frank character was played by a more well-known actor and his persona was changed to a more boy-scout cop, like in other buddy cop movies.

 0 comments: